craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/Economy Pages/Economics of Combine.md

 Olive and Almond oils are imported from the West bank of the [[Alavini River]] for relatively cheap, and most middle class families could access them for their everyday meals.

-Poorer oils such as Heart-nut are imported from the north, but the common folk have little choice but goat butter or some type of lard for their oil.
+Poorer oils such as Heart-nut are imported from the north, but the common folk have little choice but goat butter or lard for their oil.

 #### Delicacy
 Sweet rice cake are a wonderful treat, but the best dish a middle class family could ask for is sweet-and-sour beef with vegetable noodle and rice.